 1 PM, 3 PM, and 5 PM at the Middle School Gym.

 Ice carving is also very entertaining for little ones and worth a stop.
 A chainsaw and a block of ice?
 If the kids don’t love it, the dads will!
-Cape Cod ice carver, Chip Koser, will be on the Cape Cod 5 Bank front lawn from 12:00 to 4:00 PM.
+Cape Cod ice carver, Chip Koser, will be on the Cape Cod 5 Bank front lawn from 12:00 and 4:00 PM.

 Because we have a daughter who is a horse enthusiast, a horse drawn carriage ride was not going to be overlooked.
 We loved it.
 We got to see the town — all while being snuggled up with one another.
 They are offered from 1:45 PM to 4:45 PM.
 One of the highlights for my son was the free shuttle rides from location to location.
 Who knew that would be such a hit?